 Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the System's basic financial statements.
-The schedule of administrative expenses, schedule of investment expenses, schedule of payments to investment consultant, and schedule of retirement benefits (collectively, the supplementary information) are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The schedule of administrative expenses and schedule of retirement benefits (collectively, the supplementary information) is presented for purposes of additional analysis and is not a required part of the basic financial statements.

 The supplementary information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements themselves, and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the supplementary information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.